 Here are five things Windows Pro users get when they upgrade to Windows 10.

 Have you ever been to a Best Buy or an Apple Store and been limited to what you can use on the computer?
 This is a type of access control to prevent people from messing around on a computer or device.
 With Windows 10 Pro, you can turn this on via a feature called Assigned Access.

 BitLocker is a Windows feature that’s been around for about a decade now.
 However, with Windows 10, it disappeared from the Home version and requires Pro to use.
 BitLocker allows you to encrypt drives for additional security.

 Hyper-V, sadly, was another feature that was discarded from previous versions of Windows and is now only available in Windows 10 Pro.
 Hyper-V allows users to create virtual machines on Windows systems.
-If you plan on using any sort of virtual machines, even with third party software, you’ll need this enabled to use it.
+If you plan on using any sort of virtual machine, even with third-party software, you’ll need this enabled to use it.

 Group Policy Editor

 Group Policy Editor is an amazing tool which many users don’t even realize exists in Windows, let alone Windows 10.
 It’s gated, too, behind the Pro version but gives you access to adding, removing, and tweaking more advanced settings you can’t change from the Control Panel, Settings app, or in the registry.

 While most users utilize third-party software, like TeamViewer, to take advantage of remote desktop features, Windows has had the ability to built-in for a long time.
 With Windows 10 Pro, you get access to this feature which allows you to remote into other computers and vice versa.

 At this point, there’s no telling if down the line Microsoft will release additional features for Pro-only users, despite them asking for it.
 One can only hope.